 Cariboo Child Care Society (CCCS) practices a play based emergent curriculum.
 Our programming is based on the belief and understanding that young children learn and develop all their skills (large and fine motor, communication and language, cognitive, and social and emotional) through play, experimentation, risk taking, and real-life experiences.
 These important life skills develop in a caring, loving and supporting environment.

-All Educators at CCCS use the environment to plan purposeful and meaningful play for the children.
+All educators at Cariboo Child Care and Beyond the Bell use the environment to plan purposeful and meaningful play for the children.
 Each program changes the environment and materials they offer based on the educator’s observations of the children, their interests and needs.

 The core values of the educators working at CCCS are Belonging, Play, Respect, and Competence.
 These values inform the decisions that are made each day.
 Healthy attachment is established between educators and children through a sense of belonging and relationship building.
 Each child’s ability to learn, grow and develop will naturally happen once attachments are formed